CaQtiml/caqtiml.github.io/_pages/about.md

 - Artificial Intelligence and Machine Learning
 - Data Structure and Algorithm

 My bachelor thesis topic is "Machine Learning for Financial Market".
-You can read its detail in the [portfolio](/portfolio/) page, which is also still underconstruction.
-Fortunately, you can read my [thesis defense's slide](https://drive.google.com/file/d/1oBXmJiB0K7qM4DEo7563skMKwUgrEpkB/view) while you are waiting for that page to be written.
+You can read its detail in the [portfolio](/portfolio/) page.

 My Other Interests
 --------------------